LukeNethercott/Data-Structures-Final-Project/3-trees.md

 5. If it is greater than, repeat steps 2-3(and 4 or 5) with the node we are checking's right child.

 ### Common Errors
+- It's important to keep your tree balanced if you are expecting O(logn) time results
+- Make sure to account for the instances in which your tree has no data in it

 ## Example - Insert After Function